ibm-cloud-docs/vpc/using-vpn.md

 The following example assumes that you already created VPCs, subnets, and virtual server instances.
 For more information about creating VPC resources, see [Getting started](/docs/vpc?topic=vpc-getting-started).

 You can also create a VPN gateway using the UI.
-For instructions, see [Using the IBM Cloud console to create VPC resources](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console#vpn-ui).
+For instructions, see [Using the {{site.data.keyword.cloud_notm}} console to create VPC resources](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console#vpn-ui).
 {: tip}

 ### Step 1.
 Create a VPN gateway in a subnet of your VPC